--c changelist 1 5 not used, the files are linked to the default changelist. -t filetype Adds the file as the specified filetype.
-Please see the File Types chapter for a list of Perforce file types. g-opts See the Global Options section.
+-c changelist Opens the files for add within the specified changelist .
+If this flag is not used, the files are linked to the default changelist. -t filetype Adds the file as the specified filetype.
+Please see the File Types chapter for a list of Perforce file types. -f Use the -f flag to force inclusion of wildcards in filenames.
+See the File Specifications chapter for details. g-opts See the Global Options section.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required No No open
+Can File Arguments Use Can File Arguments Use Minimal Access Level

+Revision Specifier?
+Revision Range?
+Required

+No No open

 - Wildcards in file specifications provided to p4 add are expanded by the local operating system, not by the Perforce server.
-Thus, the . . . wildcard cannot be used with p4 add. - In Perforce, there is no difference between adding files to an empty depot and adding files to a depot that already contains other files.
-Thus, you can populate new, empty depots by adding files from a client workspace with p4 add.

-p4 add -c 13 Opens all the files within the user's current directory for add, and links these files to changelist 13. p4 add README ~/src/.c Opens all .c files in the user's ~/src directory for add; also opens the README file in the user's current working directory for add.
-These files are linked to the default changelist. p4 add -t binary file.pdf Assigns a specific file type to a new file, overriding any settings in the typemap table
+For instance, the . . . wildcard cannot be used with p4 add. - In Perforce, there is no difference between adding files to an empty depot and adding files to a depot that already contains other files.
+You can populate new, empty depots by adding files from a client workspace with p4 add. - Do not use ASCII expansions of special characters with p4 add -f.
+To add the file status@june.txt, use p4 add -f status@june.txt p4 add README ~/src/.c Opens all .c files in the user's ~/src directory for add; also opens the README file in the user's current working directory for add.
+These files are linked to the default changelist. p4 add -f .c Opens a file named .c for add.
+To refer to this file in views, or with other Perforce commands, you must subsequently use the hex expansion %2a in place of the asterisk.
+For more information, see "Limitations on characters in filenames and entities" on page 218.